List of Empire ships (B): Empire Bounty

 Empire Bounty was an 8,128 GRT tanker which was built by the Furness Shipbuilding Company, Haverton Hill-on-Tees.
 Launched on 30 September 1943 and completed in February 1944.
 To Royal Navy in 1946 as RFA Wave Victor.
 Fire in the engine room in Bristol Channel, February 1954.
-The vessel was abandoned but later reboarded and towed to Swansea.
+The vessel was abandoned but reboarded and towed to Swansea.
 Towed to North Shields in April 1954 and repaired.
 Chartered to the Air Ministry in August 1960, sent to Gan, Maldive Islands as a fuelling hulk for military aircraft using RAF Gan.
 Towed to Singapore in April 1971 for scrapping.
 Reported to be a hulk in Manila Bay, Philippines in March 1975.

 Empire Bowman

 was a 7,030 GRT cargo ship which was built by C Connell & Co Ltd, Scotstoun, Glasgow.
 Launched on 4 April 1942 and completed in May 1942.
 Torpedoed and sunk by on 30 March 1943 at while a member of Convoy SL 126.